Marius-450/anisha/README.md

 You can setup a new animation or animate the shape directly from your code without using led_animation :
 * `shape.fill(color)` set all animated pixels of the shape to the color given in hex format, ex : `0xFF0000`
 * `shape[pos] = color` set the pixels at `pos` to the color given in hex format, ex : `0xFF0000`, individually or using a slice.
 * `shape._add_pixel(x,y,position=pos)` add x and y coordinates to the `shape._conversion_table` list.
 If `position` is ommited or greater than the pixel list length, it add a new point and increase `shape.n`.
 If `position` exists, it add the coordinates to this point.
-It checks for duplicates coordinages before adding it and return the position.
+It checks for duplicates coordinates before adding it and return the position.
 * `shape._line(x0,y0,x1,y1,color_index)` draw a line from x0,y0 to x1,y1 with the color_index, using `self.stroke`, and populate `shape._conversion_table` accordingly
 * `shape._conversion_table` is a list of lists of coordinates.
 Each "pixel" can have multiple coordinates, wich permit lines with stroke > 1.
 It can be irregular, point 0 can have 10 coordinates while point 1 have only one.
 * `shape.n` is the number of pixels (each one refering to one or many physical pixels of the display)